Petro-Victory Energy Corp Announces Short Term Loan

 /NOT FOR DISTRIBUTION TO U.S. NEWSWIRE SERVICES OR FOR DISSEMINATION IN THE UNITED STATES.
 ANY FAILURE TO COMPLY WITH THIS RESTRICTION MAY CONSTITUTE A VIOLATION OF U.S. SECURITIES LAWS/

 DALLAS, Jan.
-23, 2026 /CNW/ - Petro-Victory Energy Corp.
-(TSX-V: VRY) ("Petro-Victory" or the "Company") announces the successful completion of a borrowing transaction totaling US$500,000 (the "Loan") with an unsecured promissory note issued to 579 Max, Ltd. (the "Lender").
-The Loan carries an annual interest rate of 14% and is scheduled to mature on December 22, 2026.
-In connection with the Loan, the Lender has been granted 1,010,882 bonus warrants (the "Warrants") having an exercise price of C$0.68 per share and an expiry date of December 22, 2026.
+30, 2026 /CNW/ - Petro-Victory Energy Corp.
+(TSXV: VRY) ("Petro-Victory" or the "Company") announces the successful completion of a borrowing transaction totaling US$250,000 (the "Loan") with an unsecured promissory note issued to 579 Max, Ltd. (the "Lender").
+The Loan carries an annual interest rate of 14% and is scheduled to mature on January 26, 2027.
+In connection with the Loan, the Lender has been granted 622,818 bonus warrants (the "Warrants") having an exercise price of C$0.55 per share and an expiry date of January 26, 2027.
 The Loan and issuance of Warrants remain subject to TSXV acceptance.

 The Loan and the issuance of the Warrants each constituted a "related party transaction" under Multilateral Instrument 61-101 - Protection of Minority Security Holders in Special Transactions ("MI 61-101") as T. Lynn Bryant, a director and related party (as defined in MI 61-101) of the Company, is a principal of the Lender.
 The Company relied on the exemptions from the formal valuation and minority shareholder approval requirements of MI 61-101 contained in Sections 5.5(a) and 5.7(1)(a) of MI 61-101 in respect of related party matters, as the Company is listed on the TSXV and neither the fair market value (as determined under MI 61-101) of the subject matter of, nor the fair market value of the consideration for, the transaction, insofar as it involves the related parties, exceeded 25% of the Company's market capitalization (as determined under MI 61-101).